This is the first of 18 movements of Shibashi Qigong.

-- stand quietly in Wu chi posture in order to allow the body to relax – mind on Dantian for three breaths
+- Stand quietly in Wu chi posture in order to allow the body to relax.
+Keep your mind on Dantian for three breaths.

-- keep hips in straight line with the body
+- Keep hips in straight line with the body with head erect.

-- let the mind lead the breath and the breath lead the arms movements to follow the body in harmony
+- Let the mind lead the breath and the breath lead the movement of the arms to follow the body in harmony.

 As you raise your arms, breathing in, feel that your connection to Mother Earth is through your feet.
-Feel Qi rises from Yongquan (K1) under the ball of your foot to Dantian in the belly .
-As you breath out and you lower your arms , feel the connection with Heavenly Qi through the crown of your head as it meets with and absorbs Earth Qi.
+Feel Qi rise from Yongquan (K1) under the balls of each foot to Dantian in the belly .
+As you breathe out and lower your arms, feel the connection with heavenly Qi through the crown of your head as it meets with and absorbs earth Qi.